shannonscotta/csd-310/README.md

 run `docker-compose -f "whatabook-docker-compose.yml" down` to stop containers, remove containers, networks, volumes, and images created by up.

-If you are using Visual Studio Code you can also do this through the gui by right clicking whatabook-docker-compose.yml in the file directory and selecting ***Compose Down***.
+Hint: If you are using Visual Studio Code you can also do this through the gui by right clicking whatabook-docker-compose.yml in the file directory and selecting ***Compose Down***.

 run  `docker system prune --all` to remove all unused containers, networks, and images.